oduameh/hydra/docs/docs/how-to/submit-transaction.md

 # Submit a transaction

-This section describes how to submit a transaction to an already open Head using the `NewTx` command of the WebSocket API.
+This section describes how to submit a transaction to an already open head using the `NewTx` command of the WebSocket API.

-First, query the UTXO available in the Head:
+First, query the UTXO available in the head:

 ```
 curl localhost:4001/snapshot/utxo | jq